patriciarealini/expo/tasking.md

 - [x] Install babel-plugin-transform-decorators-legacy so i can use decorators with Radium.
 - [x] Install Mocha Chai

-> While working on the Tickets component, in order use `static` for PropTypes I need to install `babel-plugin-transform-class-properties`.
+> While working on the Ticket component, in order use `static` for PropTypes I need to install `babel-plugin-transform-class-properties`.

-- [ ] Work on the `Tickets` module.
+- [x] Provide ticket with a UI that lists the information.
-  - [ ] Provide tickets with a UI that lists the information.
+- [x] Provide Ticket with props from Expo.
-  - [ ] Provide tickets with a UI that allows for a ticket to be marked as completed.
+- [ ] Provide ticket with a UI that allows for a ticket to be marked as completed.
 - [ ]
 - [ ]
 - [ ]